Review was updated on 27 July 2020

 What are TPG Broadband’s Best Features?

 Awards and recognition

 TPG’s list of awards is extensive.
-Perhaps best of all, they were listed as one of Australia’s two best broadband providers for download speed by the Australian Competition and Consumer Commission in 2018.
+Perhaps best of all, they were listed as one of Australia’s three best broadband providers for download speed by the Australian Competition and Consumer Commission this year.

 They’ve also won at least one prominent award pretty much every year since 2007.
 In recent years they’ve picked up the Best Value High Usage Mobile Plan Award from Money Magazine in 2019.
 For those who want to know more, their resume boasts an extensive list of honours.
 But the best news for customers is that their awards come for all different aspects of their services – from satisfied customers to broadband bundles – so they truly do have something for everyone.

 How to contact TPG Broadband

 TPG’s customer service team has taken in that of stablemate iiNet since 2015, giving them one of the larger networks going around.
 For NBN, their call centre is available on 1300 720 016 Monday to Friday from 9 am to 10 pm and from 9 am to 6 pm (all AEDT) on weekends and public holidays.

 For Facebookers and Twitterers, TPG’s customer support is accessible through the traditional social media channels.
 They’ve also listed a fax number (02 9850 0813) if talking ain’t your thing, while there’s a contact form on their website.
 TPG’s call centre is based in the Philippines with some limited support based in Australia, New Zealand and South Africa.